 In addition, a number of our PhD projects are cross-institutional, building further on the expertise and resources of each partner.
 Significant recent investment within each institution has provided outstanding facilities and an excellent training environment for our students.
-These include:

 - You will be recruited directly to a broad PhD project rather than to a programme.